ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of 'heard it once, so it must be true'
+   - Exploring why the brain craves consistent stories
    - Finding the satirical angle
    - Making it relatable and timeless